Parable of the Wheat and Weeds of Jesus Unveiled—

 In What Sense Are They Sons?

-Since the word ‘sons’ includes both male and female, in what sense are they ‘sons‘?
-Are they considered to be ‘only begotten’ sons of the Father?
+Since the word ‘sons’ includes both male and female, in what sense are they ‘sons‘ ?
+Does the Father consider them to be ‘only begotten’ sons?
 No, it is likely that Jesus will forever hold that unique position.
 So, whose sons are they, and how do they become sons?
 The ‘good seed‘ in the parable of the Wheat and Weeds are adopted sons of God, as Ephesians 1:5 teaches us.

 Let’s look at Supporting Scriptures for the Fine Seed being ‘Sons’ of the Kingdom